Bile Flow: Top 15 Herbs to Support Liver & Gallbladder

 Artichoke

 Globe artichokes are commonly categorized as a vegetable.
-However, they are actually a flower bud.
+However, they are actually flower buds.
 They have been used around Europe for indigestion throughout the centuries.

 Artichokes are low in calories, yet high in fiber and nutrients, including magnesium, potassium, folic acid, and vitamin C. They can help increase bile production and support your liver and gallbladder function (11).